gmertk/GMStepper/README.md

 var labelFont = UIFont(name: "AvenirNext-Bold", size: 25.0)

 /// Corner radius of the middle label's layer.
-Defaults to 0.0. var cornerRadius: CGFloat = 0.0
+Defaults to 0.0. var labelCornerRadius: CGFloat = 0.0

 /// Corner radius of the stepper's layer.
 Defaults to 4.0. var cornerRadius: CGFloat = 4.0